(Updated August 2018)

 As baby carriers go, the 360 is slim, sleek and sexy – probably the best looking one on the market.
 It has a sun hood, although not nearly as large as in the traditional Ergobaby carrier.
 There is no storage pocket, which some people dislike, but it keeps the overall profile of the carrier fairly slim.

 For newborns, you’ll need an additional newborn insert (for 7-12 lbs).
 However, Ergo’s new Omni 360 carrier ($179) can be used from birth (or 7 pounds) without an infant insert!
-(Please see our full review of the Omni 360.)
+(Check out our full review of the Omni 360.)

 The biggest complaint you’ll read about regarding this carrier has to do with the chest clip (which, in the front carry position is really a back clip).
 The chest clip is supposed to rest between your shoulder blades in the back and, to clip it by yourself, they recommend that you lengthen the straps allllll the way out, reach back to clip it, then tighten the straps back up again.
 Many people either 1. don’t realize you can do this, or 2. feel it’s too much trouble to do this.
 Others don’t seem to mind or just get help from a friend.